 What about extras like prenatal vitamins?

 Prenatal vitamins are relatively inexpensive (even on the high end, a four-month supply will run you about $40) and will help ensure that you cover any nutritional gaps you may have during pregnancy.
 Talk to your doctor about the prenatal vitamins she or he recommends and buy a few bottles.
 Bonus!
 Prenatal vitamins can actually be paid for using your FSA or HSA so they’re a health and financial win.

 What will childbirth education classes run me?

-So how much will labor and delivery cost?
+So, how much will labor + delivery cost?

-The Big Day: Even with insurance,the average cost of actually giving birth is about $3,400, with vaginal births averaging about $2,600 and c-sections about $4,500.
-Most hospitals will allow you to go on a payment plan to cover the costs, but since you have 9 months, see if there’s any wiggle room for you to set aside some of the money now to cover the big bills.
+The Big Day: Even with insurance, the average cost of actually giving birth is about $3,400, with vaginal births averaging about $2,600 and C-sections about $4,500.
+Most hospitals will allow you to go on a payment plan to cover the costs, but since you have nine months, see if there’s any wiggle room for you to set aside some of the money now to cover the big bills.

 Without insurance, it can cost between $30,000 and $50,000 (not a typo!) to give birth to a child.
-Luckily, with the Affordable Care Act, having a baby actually qualifies you to participate in a special enrollment period and you can purchase health insurance within 60 days of conception, even if it’s not during the regular open enrollment period between November and February.
-Premiums range between $200-$500 per month, depending on the plan you choose, and it’s much more manageable than going without a healthcare plan.
+Luckily, with the Affordable Care Act, having a baby qualifies you to participate in a special enrollment period, and you can purchase health insurance within 60 days of conception, even if it’s not during the regular open enrollment period between November and February.
+Premiums range between $200 and $500 per month, depending on the plan you choose, and it’s much more manageable than going without a healthcare plan.